shrimp-18/ESS-Wristband/JOURNAL.md

 Started researching what all components will be needed to make this. decided to use an esp32 c3 devboard for its small size, a mpu6050, a waveshare 240x240 colour lcd.
 Found all the parts on lcsc.

+6th July
+12:30am -1:50am
+Started on the schematic